-I used the shade Cardinal (11), Turquoise (36) and Gentain (87) of Rico Cotton Aran yarn, which are 3 of the 4 different colours I used to create my own 50 stitches blanket.
-I also used a 3.5mm hook – I recommend using Clover Amour hooks.
+I used the shade Rose (00) of Rico Cotton Aran yarn, which is 1 of the 4 different colours I used to create my own 50 stitches blanket.
+I also used a 4.5mm hook – I recommend using Clover Amour hooks.
 A cost effective hook that is comfortable in your hands thanks to their ergonomic design, so doesn’t make your hands tired when crocheting for long periods of time.

-You need a 3.5mm hook for this square
+You will need a 4.5mm hook for this square

 Start by making a foundation chain of 32

-Now you need to add the single crochet border to your week 15 Jacobs Ladder square before we join this one to last weeks square with the Interlocking border.
+Now you need to add the single crochet border to your week 13 Thistle square before we join this one to last weeks square with the Interlocking border.
 We’re going to be making a round of single crochet around our square.
 I’ve chosen to do this in a contrasting colour for each of my squares, but you can use a complimenting or same colour as your square if you want.
-I chose to use Rose (00) in Rico Cotton Creative Aran yarn for my border colour, the same colour that I also used for the Interlocking border.
+I chose to use Cardinal (11) in Rico Cotton Creative Aran yarn for my border colour, the same colour that I also used for the Interlocking border.

-Down the sides make 3 sc in rows 1, 4, 9 and 13.
-Make 2sc in the side of all the other rows.
+- The sides – Make 3sc in the sides of rows 1, 4, 9 and 13.
+Make 2sc in the sides of all other rows.